Rangers vs. Nationals Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 90 hits with 20 doubles, 23 home runs, 35 walks and 73 RBI.
-He's also stolen six bases.
+- Adolis Garcia has recorded 90 hits with 20 doubles, 23 home runs and 36 walks.
+He has driven in 73 runs with six stolen bases.

 Garcia Recent Games